Punktum-dk/sandbox-environment-specification/README.md

 - For details on the service version etc. please see [the EPP Service Wiki][DKHMEPPWIKI]
 - [DK Hostmaster RP Service Specification][DKHMRPSPEC]
 - For details on the service version etc. please see [the RP Service Wiki][DKHMRPWIKI]
+- [DK Hostmaster WHOIS Service Specification][DKHMWHOISSPEC]
+- For details on the service version etc. please see [the WHOIS Service Wiki][DKHMWHOISWIKI]

 <a id="sandbox-limitations"></a>
 ## Sandbox Limitations